layoutBox/StackViewLayout/README.md

 # Documentation

-The defining aspect of StackViewLayout is the ability to alter its items, width, height to best fill the available space on any display device.
+The defining aspect of StackView is the ability to alter its items, width, height to best fill the available space on any display device.
 A StackView expands its items to fill the available free space or shrinks them to prevent overflow.

 The StackViewLayout is constituted of the `StackView` class and its immediate children which are called **items**.